peteroupc/peteroupc.github.io/randomfunc.md

 The following pseudocode implements two methods:

 1. `RandomKItemsFromFile` implements [**_reservoir sampling_**](https://en.wikipedia.org/wiki/Reservoir_sampling); it chooses up to `k` random items from a file of indefinite size (`file`).
-Although the pseudocode refers to files and lines, the technique applies to any situation when items are retrieved one at a time from a data set or list whose size is not known in advance.
+Although the pseudocode refers to files and lines, the technique works whenever items are retrieved one at a time from a data set or list whose size is not known in advance.
 In the pseudocode, `ITEM_OUTPUT(item, thisIndex)` is a placeholder for code that returns the item to store in the list; this can include the item's value, its index starting at 0, or both.
 2. `RandomKItemsInOrder` returns a list of up to `k` random items from the given list (`list`), in the order in which they appeared in the list.
 It is based on a technique presented in (Devroye 1986)<sup>[**(20)**](#Note20)</sup>, p.
 620.

 &nbsp;